National Serosurveillance Programme

 1. Seroepidemiology Unit (SEU)

-The SEU is a multi-disciplinary team in the HPSC.
+The SEU is a multi-disciplinary team in HPSC.
 It is the co-ordinating centre with overall responsibility for serosurveillance activities in Ireland.
 The SEU team:

 - Coordinates the programme and decide which diseases are tested for